sunfounder/pico-2w-kit/docs/source/pyproject/py_traffic_light.rst

 **Conclusion**

-You've successfully built a Traffic Light Controller using the Raspberry Pi Pico 2w!
+You've successfully built a Traffic Light Controller using the Raspberry Pi Pico 2 W!
 This project demonstrates how microcontrollers can be used to control hardware components like LEDs and displays, and how timers and interrupts can create real-time applications.

 Feel free to expand upon this project, adding new features or integrating it into a larger system.